dgroomes/vanilla-kafka/streams/README.md

     ```
     Was it always like this?
 Is this normal?
 Is the out-of-the-box Kafka Streams operational experience always full of
     verbose warning logs?
 Is this a KRaft issue?
+  * Upgrade to Kafka 2.8.0.
+For some reason, the upgrade from 2.7.0 to 2.8.0 causes the app to break.
+It complains of corrupt
+    data when the app starts.
+I think the default location of the Kafka state store changed.
+I have to study the release
+    notes carefully.

 ## Notes